Computer-Programming-B/Magic8Ball/README.md

 + Provide an answer based on user input (e.g. clicking the mouse or typing on the keyboard)
 + Store the answers in a list
 + Use one of Python's `random` functions to choose one answer randomly from the list and display it
-+ Define at least one function, e.g. a function that uses Python's turtle graphics to display a suituable picture
++ Define at least one function (e.g. a function that uses Python's turtle graphics to display a suituable picture)

 Have fun and be creative.
 Your magic 8 ball app doesn't have to work or look like anyone else's.
 (Students in the past have used different artwork to create apps like "Ask the magic olive", "Ask Al Gore" or "Ask Bootsy Collins.")